 The Phase III clinical trial (AMBITION-cm) is the largest clinical trial for HIV-associated cryptococcal meningitis ever to be conducted.
-Recruitment of 850 patients is underway and will be concluded by June 2020.
+Recruitment of 850 participants is underway and will conclude in 2020.

 A number of other activities run alongside the trial, including economic cost-effectiveness analyses, laboratory-based sub-studies and capacity building events.
-AMNET (African Meningitis Trials Network) has been established to provide a solid framework to facilitate future clinical trials to investigate urgently-needed novel treatments and diagnostics strategies aimed at reducing the morbidity and mortality due to meningitis in Africa.
-AMNET will continue to develop well after AMBITION itself is concluded.
+AMNET (African Meningitis Network) has been established to provide a solid framework to facilitate future clinical trials to investigate urgently-needed novel treatments and diagnostics strategies aimed at reducing the morbidity and mortality due to meningitis in Africa.
+AMNET will continue to develop well after the conclusion of the AMBITION study.

 AMBITION is co-ordinated by The London School of Hygiene and Tropical Medicine, UK.
-African collaborating institutions (which are also our recruiting sites) are shown below.
+African collaborating institutions (where participants will be recruited) are shown below.